patrickfav/Dali/README.md

 ### Skip blurring

-If you just want to use other image filters you could use:
+If you want to utilize Dali's features, without bluring the image you could do:

     Dali.create(context).load(R.drawable.test_img1).algorithm(EBlurAlgorithm.NONE).brightness(70).concurrent().into(iv);